TextureHQ/docs/docs/home/quickstart.md

 ![Devices](../../static/img/quickstart/dashboard-devices.png)

-Click on the device "Serial Number" to see detailed informaiton about the device.
+Click on the device "Serial Number" to see detailed information about the device.

 ![Device Details](../../static/img/quickstart/dashboard-device-detail.png)